-Condition 2 of the Special Permit with Site Plan Review states that "outdoor storage or outdoor operations, in part or whole, are prohibited for the building materials retail store under SZO 7.11.9.9.1.c and for the general retail merchandise/department store under SZO 7.11.9.2.c".
+Condition two of the Special Permit with Site Plan Review stated that "outdoor storage or outdoor operations, in part or whole, are prohibited for the building materials retail store under SZO 7.11.9.9.1.c and for the general retail merchandise/department store under SZO 7.11.9.2.c".
 Throughout the special permit and revision hearings, the Board reiterated that outdoor storage and outdoor displays are not allowed at the site.
-The Home Depot is currently in violation of this condition.
-The following items are currently displayed/stored outside of the store in the front and west side of the building: bags of mulch, wheel barrels, flowers, picnic tables, grills, pallets and compacted cardboard.
+The Home Depot was in violation of this condition as they displayed/stored outside of the store in the front and west side of the building: bags of mulch, wheel barrels, flowers, picnic tables, grills, pallets and compacted cardboard.